JohnyIrush/JohnyIrush/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on My Algorithm Skills
+- 🔭 I’m currently working for a client
-- 🌱 I’m currently learning ...java and kotlin
+- 🌱 I’m currently working on my startup
-- 👯 I’m looking to collaborate on ... laravel and vuejs
+- 👯 I’m looking to collaborate on blockchain
 - 🤔 I’m looking for help with ...
 How to Assign directions to edges so that the directed graph remains acyclic
 - ⚡ Fun fact: ...
 I love Programming,Reading Books and listening to music.